Phishing Campaign

 4. Smishing (SMS Phishing): Attackers use text messages to trick victims into clicking on malicious links or providing personal information.
 These messages often appear to come from legitimate sources like banks or service providers.

-7. Pharming: This technique redirects users from legitimate websites to fraudulent ones without their knowledge.
-It often involves DNS (Domain Name System) poisoning, where attackers alter the IP address associated with a domain to redirect traffic.
+6. Pharming: This technique redirects users from legitimate websites to fraudulent ones without their knowledge.
+It usually involves DNS (Domain Name System) poisoning.
+This is where attackers change the IP address associated with a domain to redirect traffic.

-8. Business Email Compromise (BEC): BEC attacks target businesses and attempt to exploit their processes.
-Attackers often impersonate company executives or vendors to trick employees into transferring funds or sharing sensitive information.
+7. Business Email Compromise (BEC): BEC attacks target businesses and attempt to exploit their processes.
+Attackers impersonate company executives or vendors to trick employees into transferring funds or sharing sensitive information.

-10. Angler Phishing: This method involves attackers posing as customer service representatives on social media platforms.
-They respond to customer inquiries or complaints with malicious links or requests for personal information.
+8. Angler Phishing: This method involves attackers pretending to be customer service representatives on social media platforms.
+They respond to customer questions or complaints with malicious links or requests for personal information.

 Examples of Phishing Campaigns